 Accommodation: Where to Stay in Lille

-A good place to stop on the way to ski resorts in the Alps, Grenoble is less than a two-hour drive from Courchevel, one of the top ski resorts in France.
+Grenoble is a great place to stop on your way to ski resorts in the Alps.
+The drive only takes two hours to reach Courchevel, one of the premier ski resorts in France.

 The top attractions of Grenoble include the Fort de la Bastille, which overlooks Mont Blanc and the Massif du Vercors mountain peaks, and the Vieille Ville (Old Town), a maze of winding cobblestone streets lined with historic buildings.
 Within the Vieille Ville, the Musée de Grenoble presents an excellent collection of European paintings and Impressionist art.

 Why visit Bordeaux during the wintertime?
 The answer is simple: You will have plenty of museums and monuments to discover.
 Designated as a UNESCO World Heritage Site, the city counts over 350 buildings within its perimeter, which are classified as Historical Monuments.

 In the heart of Bordeaux, the Cathédrale Saint-André dates back to the 12th century when it was a stop on the Way of Saint James pilgrimage trail to Santiago de Compostela in Spain.
 The cathedral was constructed over the centuries and exemplifies French Gothic style.

 The Grand Théâtre (which presents ballets, operas, and music performances) on the Place de la Comédie and the Place de la Bourse reveal the Neoclassical architecture that has been favored in Bordeaux since the Age of Enlightenment.
 At the Place de la Bourse, the Musée National des Douanes educates you about the heritage of trading and commerce in Bordeaux.